Published on The Arboretum (https://arboretum.uoguelph.ca)

-The Bitternut Hickory is Canada's only native pecan hickory.
+The bitternut hickory is Canada's only native pecan hickory.
 This shade tolerant species is most often found on moist lowlands, or in areas where rich soil is present.
 The wood is good for fuel, as it burns brightly and leaves little ash.
-The Bitternut Hickory is also popular because of the distinctive flavour it gives meat when smoked.
+The bitternut hickory is also popular because of the distinctive flavour it gives meat when smoked.
 The nuts of this tree are quite bitter and even squirrels will only eat them as a last resort.

-Bitternut Hickory bark is greenish-grey and smooth when young.
+Bitternut hickory bark is greenish-grey and smooth when young.
 With age, the bark takes on shallow fissures and scale-like ridges.
 The wood is extremely brittle but has also been characterized as shock resistant, and thus was used to make wooden wheels and tool handles.

 Photo by Chris Earley.